Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 The LCARS Cap

 If LCARS where to be described as a form of grammar, its rounded cap would most certainly be its period [fullstop for the Brits].
+The rounded cap marks the termination point of an LCARS bar.
+Its “unconnected” nature also very naturally lead itself to be used as a button; it all makes complete coherent sense.
+The following are some examples of the LCARS Cap in use.

 The following however, is pure nonsense; LCARS created with these caps most certainly marks the amateurish level of its creator.